arrsh-kh/arrsh-kh.github.io/_posts/2025-07-03-Origin-of-NADIA.md

 If I wanted to explore further, I would need to buy the L-ISA software AND a significant number of L-Acoustics speakers, since their system only works with their own hardware.
 This proprietary lock-in frustrated me to the point where I decided to take action.

-I wanted to build something myself—and make it open source so others could improve it, use it for free, and benefit from community contributions.
+I wanted to build something myself and make it open source so others could improve it, use it for free, and benefit from community contributions.

 ## Building NADIA